 The Otogram only requires the administrator to complete three input fields in order to start the test: language, patient name and chart number.
-However, the Otogram does allow customization of the required input information to meet practice needs (see page 19 New Session Screen for Input Configuration Instructions).
+However, the Otogram does allow customization of the required input information to meet practice needs (see page 19 input screen).
 Any required information will need to be entered before the <Start Testing> button appears.